lunar-abyss/Invex/README.md

 ## Usage
 Any one can use Invex for any purpose, but it's not recommended to use it for anything serious.
 Invex is a language for fun, not for profit (if you somehow able to make a profit with it).

+## License
+No license yet.
+So the copyright for this language belongs to me, but any intellectual property based on this project belongs to the creator of this intellectual property.